 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

-Before NFL teams go on the clock next week as they’ve never done before — coaches and general managers making picks from their own homes — we put ourselves to the test to make our best guess at how the draft may unfold.
+Before NFL teams go on the clock this week as they’ve never done before — coaches and general managers making picks from their own homes — we put ourselves to the test to make our best guess at how the draft might unfold.

-So here it is, the Seattle Times 2020 NFL mock draft featuring columnists Matt Calkins and Larry Stone and Seahawks beat reporter Bob Condotta.
+So here it is, The Seattle Times 2020 NFL mock draft featuring columnists Matt Calkins and Larry Stone and Seahawks beat reporter Bob Condotta.

 Calkins’ pick: QB Joe Burrow, LSU.

 Comment: Burrow just had the best college season for a quarterback ever and checks all the NFL boxes.
-No brainer.
+No-brainer.

 Stone’s pick: DE Chase Young, Ohio State.